djcunniffe/digital-photo-frame/README.md

 ## Set-up
 Note, the following assumes you are using the default `pi` user and have added these scripts to a `/home/pi/Scripts` folder.

-Add the following to the end of your `~/.bashrc` file to allow the dsiplay to be controlled over SSH
+Add the following to the end of your `~/.bashrc` file to allow the dsiplay to be controlled over SSH (useful for troubleshooting)

 ```
 if [ -n "$SSH_CLIENT" ] || [ -n "$SSH_TTY" ]; then